UltraEngine/Documentation/CPP/LoadTexture.md

 Ultra Engine natively supports the DDS and Leadwerks TEX texture file formats.
 The FITextureLoader plugin supports JPEG, PNG, TGA, GIF, and HDR files.

-If the LOAD_MIPCHAIN LoadFlag is included, the texture mipmaps will be loaded into the mipmaps member of the texture.
+If the LOAD_MIPCHAIN LoadFlag is included, the texture mipmaps will be loaded into the mipchain member of the texture.